aac6fef/dual-n-back/update_log.md

 ### Feature Enhancements
 - **System Integration**: Automatically sync with the operating system's language and theme (dark/light) settings.
-- **Exit Functionality**: Add a convenient back/exit function to the history detail page.

 ### UI/UX Improvements
 - **Response Latency**: Address the minor delay in button responsiveness to improve the tactile feel.